Who's Afraid of Virginia Woolf?: Original production

+The print edition of the play was published in 1962 and was one of the early releases of Atheneum Books.
+It sold over 70,000 copies in hard and soft cover editions.

-Who's Afraid of Virginia Woolf? opened on Broadway at the Billy Rose Theatre on October 13, 1962.
-The original cast featured Uta Hagen as Martha, Arthur Hill as George, Melinda Dillon as Honey and George Grizzard as Nick.
+Who's Afraid of Virginia Woolf? opened on Broadway at the Billy Rose Theatre on 13 October 1962.
+The original cast featured Uta Hagen as Martha, Arthur Hill as George, Melinda Dillon as Honey, and George Grizzard as Nick.
 It was directed by Alan Schneider.
 Subsequent cast members included Henderson Forsythe, Eileen Fulton, Nancy Kelly, Mercedes McCambridge, and Elaine Stritch.

-Because of the play's unusual length (over three hours), the producers also cast a matinee company that performed twice a week, featuring Kate Reid as Martha, Shepperd Strudwick as George, Avra Petrides as Honey and Bill Berger as Nick.
+Because of the play's unusual length (over three hours), the producers also cast a matinee company that performed twice a week, featuring Kate Reid as Martha, Shepperd Strudwick as George, Avra Petrides as Honey, and Bill Berger as Nick.
 As with the evening company, these matinee performances also sold out.

-The play closed on May 16, 1964, after five previews and 664 performances.
-It opened in London in 1965, starring Constance Cummings.
+The play closed on 16 May 1964, after 5 previews and 664 performances.
+It opened in London in 1965, starring Constance Cummings and Ray McAnally.
+Virginia Woolf's widower Leonard attended a performance and enjoyed it, according to an acquaintance of his, literary critic Leon Edel.

 Original Broadway cast album

-In 1963, Columbia Masterworks released a four-LP (long-playing) boxed recording of the original Broadway cast performing the entire play, directed by Alan Schneider.
+In 1963, Columbia Masterworks released a four-LP boxed recording of the original Broadway cast performing the entire play, directed by Alan Schneider.

-The release contained a 16-page booklet with photos from the original production, critical essays by Harold Clurman and Walter Kerr, cast and crew biographies, and a short article by Goddard Lieberson on the task of recording the play.
-The introduction is by Albee, in which he writes, "I cannot conceive of anyone wanting to buy [this] massive album; but...every playwright wants as much permanence for his work as he can get."
+The release contained a 16 page booklet with photos from the original production, critical essays by Harold Clurman and Walter Kerr, cast and crew biographies, and a short article by Goddard Lieberson on the task of recording the play.
+The introduction is by Albee, in which he writes, "I cannot conceive of anyone wanting to buy [this] massive album; but ... every playwright wants as much permanence for his work as he can get."

 The recording was issued in both stereo (DOS 687) and monaural (DOL 287) formats.
 It was out of print for many years, was not released in other formats, and is highly prized among collectors, as a play with such adult themes had never been recorded for the general public before.
-It was finally rereleased in 2014 by Masterworks Broadway.
+It was finally re-released in 2014 by Masterworks Broadway.